sheldonh/node-project-boilerplate/README.md

 * Suggests a source control regimen:
   * The repository contains the source, so it includes `src/` and `test/`.
   * The package contains the distribution, so it includes `lib/`.
+* Provides a sensible `watch` task to keep testing changes as they occur.

 This boilerplate makes as few framework decisions as possible.
 As it is, selecting mocha is a compromise.
 Without choosing a test framework, it's not possible to demonstrate where testing fits into the build and distribution